RetroChema/Coleco-VRAM-Check/README.md

 I would like to think all the console revision were connected in the same way as the one I own, but I cannot be sure of that.
 Please, check the DRAM chip connections to the TMS9928A  and Z80 CPU before replace any chip in your own consoles.

-In my PAL Colecovision Console the chips are disposed in the mother board as per this distribution
+In my PAL Colecovision Console the chips are disposed in the motherboard as per this distribution

 | | |
 |--------|--------|